MagiX7/Kebab-Engine/index.md

 By now only one directional light is supported, and there is a limit of 4 point lights per scene.

 You can create the point lights under the main menu bar item "Create", and "Lights".
+The directional light is created by default.

 You can tweak some parameters such as:
     - Directional Light: Ambient, diffuse and specular colors and direction.
     - Point light: Ambient, diffuse and specular colors, position, intensity, and the properties constant, linear and quadratic (they affect to the intensity).

-The gamma correction can be activated, deactivated and adjusted in the panel "Lightning System", found in the Inspector Panel part of the screen.
+The gamma correction can be activated, deactivated and adjusted in the panel "Lightning System", found in the Inspector Panel part of the screen (right).

 # Video demo

 <iframe width="560" height="315" src="" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>